Duke of Edinburgh

 Here at Ruislip High School, we are proud to offer our students the chance to participate in the Duke of Edinburgh Award scheme.

 There are four sections to complete at Bronze and Silver level and five at Gold.
-They involve helping the community/environment, becoming fitter, developing new skills, planning, training for and completing an expedition and, for Gold only, working with a team on a residential activity.
+They involve helping the community/environment; becoming fitter; developing new skills; planning, training for and completing an expedition and, for Gold only, working with a team on a residential activity.